eoinkelly/notes/aws/certified-developer-associate.md

-A "security group" can stretch across different AZs but a subnet cannot (exam Q)
+A "security group" can stretch across different AZs but a subnet cannot (exam Q) Security groups
+    * are stateful - if you allow HTTP in then HTTP is also allowed out
+    * are just a virtual firewall

 EC2 instances source/destination check (this is important exam Q)